iliapopov17/NGS-Handbook/docs/IV. Phylogenetics/04_06_Phylogenomics.md

 ![IDE](https://img.shields.io/badge/Recommended IDE-Jupyter Notebook-steelblue)

 ???+ question
-    Where to get the data?
+    In this chapter we will use a lot of prewritten scripts and even some images for visualization.
+Where to get them?

 Download it from GitHub repository: